isoaxe/personal-website/README.md

 ### `npm start`

-Spins up a local development server.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits to files in the backend folder.
+Spins up a server, either locally or hosted.
+If done in the local environment, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+By default the `production.js` script is loaded.
+Any changes made to the codebase will not be updated until the relatively time-consuming `build` is run again.
+Therefore for development purposes, comment out that script in `index.html` and uncomment the `development.js` script so that is used instead.
+This way, the page will reload if you make edits to files in the backend folder without having to run the build each time.
 You will also see any lint errors in the console.